-Saving the former Welsh Baptists Chapel
+Saving the former Welsh Baptist Chapel in Ardwick, Manchester

 Less than half a mile outside Manchester City Centre sits one of Manchester’s most important historic buildings, the former Welsh Baptists Chapel.
 It is a building with a very interesting history and was designed by the famous architectural duo of AWN Pugin and Charles Barry, later collaborators on the Palace of Westminster.